andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/send-email-in-app-using-mfmailcomposeviewcontroller-with-swift.md

 In order to implement the solution for this requirement, you need a few things:

-  1. A View Controller from which your user will initiate the display of the email composer screen, presumably by tapping on a button or something else that&#8217;s wired up to an \`@IBAction\`.
+  1. A View Controller from which your user will initiate the display of the email composer screen, presumably by tapping on a button or something else that's wired up to an \`@IBAction\`.
   2. A configured \`MFMailComposeViewController\` to present.
   3. An \`MFMailCompseViewControllerDelegate\` to handle dismissing the email composer screen.